ano-js/anojs/CONTRIBUTION-GUIDELINES.md

 2. Curly braces on same line as statement.
 3. End every statement in semicolons.

-**Again, thank you for contributing animations, and don't hestiate to reach out on Slack for help on formatting your animations!**
+**Again, thank you for contributing animations, and don't hestiate to reach out on [Discord](https://discord.gg/xkdRm7E) for help on formatting your animations!**